We just sent you the syllabus, thanks for signing up!

 By the time you complete the immersive program, you will have everything you need to power your job search — and land your dream job as a software engineer:

 The projects you build will create an amazing portfolio that showcases your skills and experience

 Employers want to see a strong Github profile (like this one) — and that is exactly what you will have by the end of the program

 We will help you write a software engineering profile that will really stand out from the crowd (including demo videos of your applications)

 You will work with our Career Success Team to craft an elegant resume that shows off your skills as a fullstack software engineer

-If you want to work at a medium-sized or large company, we will introduce you to our hiring partners at top technology firms, to find opportunities that might be a good fit in your area.
+And we will introduce you to our hiring partners at top technology firms, to find opportunities that might be a good fit.